 Thankfully I did manage to get some sleep last night, though I did still need to keep up my medication of 2x600mg Nurofen +2x300mg Asprin as required, though I doubt it will do my liver much good.

-My first job this morning was to drive the vehicle back a bit before putting the levelling blocks in front of the two from wheels.
+My first job this morning was to drive the vehicle back a bit before putting the levelling blocks in front of the two front wheels.
 We were in fact tilting in two directions but as we wanted a nice hot shower, I just got it almost level back to front so that the shower tray would clear.
 At 08:00 I was greeted by a very dull, damp drizzly morning.
 Never mind we'll soon be away from this coast.

 The weather forecast for today was for rain, some quite heavy, beginning at 15:00 and lasting for the rest of the day.
-Therefore we deemed it prudent to get going as soon as we were ready and try and finish our circular tour before the worst of the rain fell.
+Therefore we deemed it prudent to get going as soon as we were ready and try and finish walking our circular tour before the worst of the rain fell.

 We were off at about 10:45 with me armed with the backpack containing our macs and waterproof over-trousers etc. First we followed the promenade where locals were huffing and puffing up and down to keep fit and show off their latest Spanish fashion trend - a face mask worn over the upper arm.
 Not worn, just secured there.
 We passed a nice looking lido next to a small beach next to the sea.
-We have always been impressed at how the Spanish authorities do provide facilities for their people, especially sports facilities.
+We have always been impressed at how the Spanish authorities do provide facilities for their citizens, especially sports facilities.

 So a bit about A Coruna: